Join Date: Aug 2005

 For many pilots this is all they will ever need.
 But if you plan to get into full house sailplanes, competition pattern flying or other advanced forms of flying you may need other mixes.
 Talk to friends and people on the forums to ask them what mixes they use.
 Some are only available in those much more expensive radios so don’t put them on your required list unless you have the budget and REALLY need it.
 Remember, people flew RC aircraft for decades with 4 channel radios without any surface mixing, and so can you.

 Without the receiver, the radio is useless, so receiver selection is important.
 If you are flying larger planes you may have lots of room for the receiver, but if you are flying small planes, the size and weight of the receiver can be critical.
-Putting a 1 ounce receiver in a 6 ounce plane just doesn’t make sense.
-And if you are into indoor flying or micro planes you want them really small and light.
+Putting a 1 ounce receiver in a 6 ounce plane just doesn’t make sense and it likely won’t fit.
+If you are into indoor flying or micro planes you want them really small and light.
 Some brands offer “bricks” that are ultra light packages that combine the receiver with the ESC and perhaps servos.
 If this is your interest, make sure your radio brand has these available.

 If you have a 6 channel radio you can use a receiver that has more than 6 channels.
 Sometimes we use those extra slots for things that the radio does not control, like plane finders.
 So having receivers available with more slots than your radio can control might be useful.

 In the old days, 10 years ago, you purchased a plane and put a receive in it that worked with your radio.
 Today you can buy planes that are all set to go including servos, and receiver.
-But you have to have a matching radio in order to fly them.
+That is great, but you have to have a matching radio in order to fly them.
 Horizon Hobby has a huge line of BnF, Bind and Fly planes.
 If you have a Spektrum or JR DSM2 or DSMX radio you can just buy these planes, bind them to your radio and go fly.
-Hobbico has come out with the transmitter ready, TX-R, planes.
-In this case they sell an external module, the AnyLink, that will work with many radios.
-Once you have an AnyLink module can fly any of their TX-R planes.

 If BnF or TX-R matters to you, then you want a radio that will work with these aircraft.
 Not everyone cares, but if you do, take this into consideration.